pdbaines/ultrasearch-frontend/README.md

 The application is deployed via [vercel](vercel.com) with DNS and more managed by [Cloudflare](cloudflare.com).

+The underlying data is provided by [ultrasearch backend](https://github.com/pdbaines/ultrasearch) and interacted with using [Supabase](https://supabase.com) with RLS.

 ## Available Scripts

 In the project directory, you can run: